glenren/StoryArchive/README.md

 - As a user, I want to be able to add text to pages
 - As a user, I want to be able to replace text in pages
 - As a user, I want to be able to go back between pages

+- As a user, I want to be able to save my Archive (worlds, characters, pages, etc.) to file
+- As a user, I want to be able to be able to load my Archive (worlds, characters, pages, etc.) from file